 First, there’s a ticketing platform that helps venues manage their ticket inventory and allows consumers to make online purchases of those tickets.
 This is really not much different than what Ticketmaster or Live Nation provides.

 But what differentiates Ticketfly is its focus on helping venues actually move these tickets into the hands of customers.
-The ticketing platform will take advantage of social web marketing and communication capabilities.
+The ticketing platform will take advantage of social web marketing and communication capabilities to get you your favourite world famous comedian.
 An obvious example is that when a venue adds an event to the platform and make tickets available for purchase, a Facebook event page is created so the event can spread from social graph to social graph.
 Many other social web features will be built into the system.
 Anything that might help a venue sell out a show.

 So what I’m doing for TIcketfly is helping them wrap their hands around all of the capabilities and technologies that make up the social web.
 I’m spending my days up to my neck in the Facebook Connect platform and Twitter API’s.
 I’m also filling out the features and functionality of a venue marketing web site solution with WordPress MU.
 In many ways, my role is a perfect match for me.
 I’m working with the technologies that fascinate me and with subject matter that I love.